© 2025 All Rights reserved WUSF

 /

-Updated November 15, 2024 at 18:07 PM ET
+Updated January 10, 2025 at 18:14 PM ET

 Editor's note: This story was first published on Feb.
 9, 2021.
 It is regularly updated and includes explicit language.

 On Jan.
-6, 2021, supporters of then-President Donald Trump stormed the U.S. Capitol, injuring 140 law enforcement officers, forcing a panicked evacuation of the nation's political leaders, and threatening the peaceful transfer of power.
+6, 2021, supporters of then-President Donald Trump stormed the U.S. Capitol, injuring approximately 140 law enforcement officers, forcing a panicked evacuation of the nation's political leaders, and threatening the peaceful transfer of power.

 Five people died during or soon after the riot, and more than $2.9 million worth of damage was done to the Capitol.
 Rioters brought firearms, knives, hatchets, pepper spray, baseball bats and other improvised weapons to the Capitol grounds and prosecutors say many of those weapons were used to assault police.
 The Federal Bureau of Investigation considers the attack an act of domestic terrorism.
 In response, the Department of Justice launched the largest criminal investigation in U.S. history.